US Hosts for International Stewards

 Hosts embrace MESA’s learn and share model of farmer-to-farmer exchange.
 Hosts mentor Stewards, while also learning and sharing traditions, techniques, and innovations in ecological agriculture and sustainable food systems.
 Hosts and Stewards develop a collaborative and open dialogue, resulting in meaningful training experiences, professional networking and life-long friendships.

-The common denominator linking our Hosts is their commitment to MESA’s mission to connect food and farming changemakers, linking ancestral knowledge with innovation to build earth stewardship, equitable economies and cross-cultural collaboration.
+The common denominator linking our Hosts is their commitment to MESA’s mission to connect and cultivate sustainable farmers and food systems leaders around the world.

 Host Partners we Seek

 MESA partners with US-based Host placements that offer a diversity of training activities for our international Stewards.
 Host placements range from small farms to agricultural businesses, from non-profits to research centers.
 Common practices include organic, biointensive, biodynamic, agroecological, permaculture and/or transitional agriculture.
 Hosts provide supervised, experiential training in production, distribution, marketing, education, research and/or community organizing.

-- 32-40 average weekly training hours over a full season (typically 6-12 months)
+- 40 hours/week maximum of varied training activities, averaged over a full season (typically 6-12 months)